mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 ## Cyclic dependencies

 Cyclic dependencies between modules should be avoided in general.
 They tend to render generation orders and other behavior non-deterministic.
 Languages are explicitly checked not to have a cyclic *Extends Scope* dependency.
 Cycles between models in the same module are fine.
-Starting with MPS 2021.1, there is a higher chance that you could run into troubles with cyclic dependencies.
+Starting with MPS 2021.1, there's a higher chance that you could run into troubles with cyclic dependencies.
 The reason is the new javax compiler that doesn't act as forgiving as the earlier one (ECJ).

 Distinctive cases are runtime solutions, accessory models, and utility models.